alfenne/CODMW2019-LIVESTATS/README.md

 8) Accuracy (% of shots on target)
 9) All-Time K/D Spread

+I have also made a simple iOS mobile app to remotely control the application

 ### Setup

 1) Change the global variable on line 9 in flaskServer.py to your gamertag.
 My gamertag is 'import winner', sorry if this is confusing given the context